tinaluot2/info30005-2019-tl/README.md

 2. Create a Project/Upload an item

 This is for the user to upload a new project to Reform.
-The information that is inputted will be sent as a POST request and stored on our MongoDB under "user" database.
-The password they input will be hashed and stored.
+The information that is inputted will be sent as a POST request and stored on our MongoDB under "items" database.

 The url for this can be accessed through the homepage by pressing 'New Project' button. or clicking New Project once a user is logged in: "https://wit-website-reform.herokuapp.com/create"